numxx::linspace

 Syntax

-NArray<double> linspace(const float start, const float stop, const size_t count, const bool endpoint = true);
+NArray<double> linspace(const double start, const double stop, const uint32_t count, const bool endpoint = true);

 Parameters